 This idiom refers to wine rather than food, and is therefore a personal favourite.
 This Italian equivalent for the phrase: “to have your cake and eat it too”, literally means: “To have the wine cask and the wife drunk”.

 This expression literally means: “To give back bread for focaccia” (A focaccia is a form of bread typical for the Linguria region).
 Very similar to “an eye for an eye”, it means to give payback for something wrong.

 9. “Tutto fa brodo”

-“Everything makes broth” means “every little helps” and means that small improvements will in the long run help you achieve a desired goal.
-Just like, saving everyday will allow you to go on a holiday in Italy!
+“Everything makes broth” means “every little helps”, and means that small improvements will, in the long run, help you achieve a desired goal.
+Just like how saving everyday will allow you to go on a holiday to Italy!

 Would you like to try your newly learned phrases in an authentic environment?
+Check out the upcoming dates to visit Amalfi, Bologna, Sicily, or Tuscany for an authentic environment to practice and learn more Italian phrases.
 Remember: we don’t charge any single supplement which makes our Italian holidays perfect for single travellers!
 To find out more download our brochure.